-Dr. Brian Hibler discusses the best aesthetic treatments to help correct sagging skin, jowls and double chins.
+Dr. Brian Hibler of Schweiger Dermatology Group discusses the best aesthetic treatments to help correct sagging skin, jowls, and double chins.

 How does age affect the lower half of the face?

-Loss of collagen, muscle tone, and volume in the midface, along with changes in bone structure and downward descent of the fat pads, greatly affects the lower half of the face.
-Facial skin thins over time, and the loss of collagen and elastin leads to decreased elasticity resulting in sagging.
+Loss of collagen, muscle tone, and volume in the midface affects the face as you age.
+Additionally, changes in bone structure and the downward descent of the fat pads usually result in sagging skin, which can significantly affect the lower half of the face.

 How does the face change as we get older?